jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/Objects.005.png)

-But for a *list:* a spikey *nonagon* can be used:
+But for a *list* a spikey *nonagon* can be used:

 ![](images/Objects.006.png)

-List items can then be placed inside the nonagon:
+List items are then placed inside the nonagon:

 ![](images/Objects.007.png)